nugentcaillin/clothest-match/README.md

 Marks a product as seen, and adds it to the users gallery.
 Adjusts the users tag weights, and slightly adjust products tag weights.
 Accepts product ID in body of request
 ### PUT /product/swipeLeft
 Marks a product as seen, and does not add it to the users gallery.
 Adjusts the users tag weights and slightly adjusts products tag weights
+### GET /product/created
+Gets information about products a company has posted for analytics